0ls3n/JustReference-Dev/README.md

 ## Features

 - **Toggle between reference and mix** at the click of a button
-- **Waveform view** for basic visual context (no analyzers or distractions)
+- **Waveform view** for basic visual context and a way to navigate the song
+- **Looping zone** click and drag to create a looping zone to loop certain sections of the song
+- **4 Individual slots** so you can have up to 4 different reference tracks loaded on the same time
 - **Minimal design**, intentionally simple and clean
 - Intuitive controls with responsive layout
 - Lightweight, fast, and efficient

 ---